munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 ### Agent Implementation Approaches

-When building a dynamic multi-agent system at scale, there are various implementation approaches, each with distinct advantages for different scenarios.
+When designing a dynamic large scale multi-agent system, there are different implementation approaches, each offering distinct benefits depending on the scenario.
-The choice depends on your business requirements, system goals, and the need to balance scalability, maintainability, and integration complexity for your agentic solution.

 #### In-Code